eficode-academy/docker-katas/labs/06-volumes.md

 You have two different ways of mounting data from your container `bind mounts` and `volumes`.

 **A bind mount** is the simpler one to understand.
-It takes a host path `/data` and mounts it inside your container eg. `/opt/app/data`.
-The positive about bind is that it is easy and connects directly to the host filesystem.
-The downside is that you need to specify it at runtime with no indication on what mounts a given container has, and that you need to deal with backup,migration etc. in an tool outside the Docker ecosystem.
+It takes a host path, like `/data`, and mounts it inside your container eg. `/opt/app/data`.
+The good thing about bindmounts is that they are easy and allow you to connect directly to the host filesystem.
+The downside is that you need to specify it at runtime, and path to mount might vary from host to host, which can be confusing when you want to run your containers on different hosts.
+With bindmounts you will also need to deal with backup, migration etc. in an tool outside the Docker ecosystem.

-**A docker Volume** is where you can use a named or unnamed volume to store the external data.
+**A docker Volume** is where you can use a `named` or `unnamed` volume to store the external data.
 You would normally use a volume driver for this, but you can get a host mounted path using the default local volume driver.

 In the next section, you will get to try both of them.